 It’s about understanding that the more you say to justify your price or offer the more information you are giving to the other party to work with and to pick your proposal apart.
 To put it another way, the less you say the less you give away.
 Now this isn’t always easy in the cut and thrust of a stressful negotiation, but practicing speaking less and being comfortable with often awkward silences can really pay off when it comes to securing not just any deal but the best deal possible.

-If you think I can help you or your team negotiate better contracts or deals call me on 01476 516282 or email me at firstname.lastname@example.org.
+PS: If I can help your team negotiate more profitable agreements please do get in touch on 01476 516282 or email at email@example.com